tomato42/tls13-spec/draft-ietf-tls-tls13.md

 Servers MUST NOT send this extension.
 TLS servers MUST support receiving this extension.

-When performing session resumption, this extension is not included in ServerHello, and the server ignores the extension in ClientHello (if present).

 ##### Negotiated Groups

 When sent by the client, the "supported_groups" extension indicates